 Effects of Being a People Pleaser

-If you’re in a constant people pleaser mode, you can lose sight of who you are.
+If you’re in a constant people-pleaser mode, you can lose sight of who you are.
 You may have no idea of what truly makes you happy.
 People pleasers may spend so much time trying to please others that they don’t know what to do with themselves if there’s no one asking them for something.
-Knowing the effects of being a people pleaser might be helpful to stop being a people pleaser and to overcome people pleasing Constant people-pleasing behavior can lead to:
+Knowing the effects of being a people pleaser might be helpful to stop being a people pleaser and to overcome people-pleasing Constant people-pleasing behaviour can lead to: